gywns6287/SOAP/docs/Dataset.md

 ```

 ### b.
 SSCBench-KITTI360
-Download the dataset from [SSCBench-KITTI-360](https://github.com/ai4ce/SSCBench), and prepare the depth maps by following the preprocessing steps from [VoxFormer](https://github.com/NVlabs/VoxFormer/tree/main/preprocess), or download them directly from [stereodepth_bench]().
+Download the dataset from [SSCBench-KITTI-360](https://github.com/ai4ce/SSCBench), and prepare the depth maps by following the preprocessing steps from [VoxFormer](https://github.com/NVlabs/VoxFormer/tree/main/preprocess).
 After setup, your dataset directory should look like this:
 ```
 SOAP
 ├── data/